GeoKnow/DEER-Service/README.md

 ####Start the enrichment process

-POST a params array to /GeoLiftRun
+POST a params array to /run

 	params[0] = number of configuration settings for Geolift (sum of params [3...*]) params[1] = name of file / URI to process params[2] = 0 (file job) / 1 (URI job)
 	params[3...*] = parameters, eg: "1 nlp useFoxLight true"

 The enriched data is saved to webapps/result/result.ttl.
 To run this class without the GeoKnow Generator, set params[1] = name of file, params[2] = 0, and put the file from params[1] in the examples folder.

 ####Open the output from the enrichment process

-POST a params array to /GeoLiftReview
+POST a params array to /review

-No parameters necessary, the class will automatically open the file in the webapp/results folder created by GeoLiftRun and return the model.
+No parameters necessary, the class will automatically open the file in the webapp/results folder created by run and return the model.

 ####Save the output to a SPARQL endpoint